subeshb1/sketchalgorithms/src/markdown/remark/git-and-github-practical-for-beginners.md

 git commit -m "My first commit"
 ```

 Great!
-You have successfully created you first commit.
+You have successfully created your first commit.

 ## Create a Github Repository and push code